lperez1417/KruskalMann/README.md

 # Description:

-	Take in a dataset and run a multithreaded statistical analysis test comprised of Kruskal-Wallis Test and Mann-Whitnet U Test to find correlation between any of the subcategories of the data.
+	Take in a dataset and run a multithreaded statistical analysis test comprised of Kruskal-Wallis Test and Mann-Whitney U Test to find correlations between any of the subcategories of the data and report them back to the user.
 **to be expanded**

 # Project Roadmap: